msra7rr2/Data-Science-Projects/README.md

 +**Statistical Inference** [link]

-+Part 1: Simulation exercise/Central Limit Theorem: We will be investigating the exponential distribution in R and comparing it with the Central Limit Theorem by analysing the distribution of averages of 40 exponentials, and doing 1,000 simulations.
++ Part 1: Simulation exercise/Central Limit Theorem: We will be investigating the exponential distribution in R and comparing it with the Central Limit Theorem by analysing the distribution of averages of 40 exponentials, and doing 1,000 simulations.

-+Part 2: Hypothesis testing/Differences in tooth length
++ Part 2: Hypothesis testing/Differences in tooth length

-+**Regression** [link]
++ **Regression** [link]

 Brief exercise using linear regression to explore MPG (Miles/(US) gallon) and Transmission in the mtcars dataset to determine whether 1) an automatic or manual transmission better for MPG; and to 2) quantify the MPG difference between automatic & manual transmissions.